-- Support of free trade through WTO and NAFTA – North Atlantic Free Trade association reduce tariff barriers.
+- Support of free trade through WTO and NAFTA – reduce tariff barriers.

 - IMF bailouts tended to involve free market reforms as a condition of receiving money.

 1. Strategic trade theory.
 Some economists argue that free trade is not always in the best interest of developing economies.
-A strict adoption of free trade and comparative advantage can leave developing economies producing low income growth and volatile priced primary products.
-If countries promoted new industries, it may require both selective tariffs on cheap imports and also government subsidies.
+A strict adoption of free trade and comparative advantage can leave developing economies producing low-income growth and volatile priced primary products.
+If countries promoted new industries, it might require both selective tariffs on cheap imports and also government subsidies.
 For example, the Brazilian government’s support and development of Embraer, helped Brazil become successful in airline manufacturing.

 3. The Chinese approach.
 An interesting development in recent years is that Chinese firms have invested substantial sums in developing economies, such as Africa and Latin America.
 An FT report, suggests China has lent $110 bn to developing countries in past two years – more than the World Bank.
 The interesting thing about the Chinese approach is that it involves substantial investment in infrastructure and public sector investment – showing that for economic development, an interventionist approach can have a bigger return than leaving it to free markets.

 4. Problems of privatisation.
-Privatisation has the capacity to increase efficiency and improve the quality of the product / service.
+Privatisation can increase efficiency and improve the quality of the product/service.
 However, for key public sector industries, privatisation may mean companies ignore wider social objectives.
 For example, in the 1990s, under World Bank pressure, Bolivia privatised its water industry.
 But, this led to water supplies being cut off from the poorest members of society. (politics of water in Bolivia at the Nation)

 5. Mis-interpretation.
 The second point about redirecting of public spending towards public sector initiatives like primary education, primary health care and infrastructure investment, has often been ignored.
 Instead the ‘Washington Consensus’ has come to refer to more market oriented policies, which have focused on less government intervention.

-6. The macro-economic crisis of Latin America in 1980s and South East Asian crisis in 1990s, made this free market policies unpopular in the countries where they were implemented. (see: Criticisms of IMF)
+6. The macro-economic crisis of Latin America in the 1980s and South East Asian crisis in 1990s made these free market policies unpopular in the countries where they were implemented. (see: Criticisms of IMF)

 In defence of the Washington consensus